 Mushrooms, blueberries, Kerrygold butter (that stuff is divine!).

 Like Mexican food?
 Grab a clamshell package of pre-made chicken street tacos.
 The only work involved in this meal is to heat the chicken and tortillas, so I save this for one of our busier nights.
 It beats take-out anytime!

 Pantry items include good-quality organic pastas, Dave’s Bread (also organic), Coconut Clusters (my junk food fix), mixed nuts for my husband, and Kirkland’s Maple Syrup.

 In case you are unfamiliar, Kirkland’s is the Costco store brand and the quality of their items is excellent.
 I usually buy the Kirkland’s coffee, but they only had the dark blend today and we prefer light/medium.

 I also stocked up on canned tuna, because we are in earthquake country here and I always like to have an inventory of non-perishables, especially proteins.

 Kirkland’s brand extends to alcohol.
 Today I grabbed a Prosecco, but they do make several reds and whites, and I’ve tried most.
 They are very good!

-I’ve not tried the Kirkland’s vodka before, but wow, it was inexpensive, and perfect for when I make this delicious-sounding recipe for homemade Kahlua from It’sMySustainableLife.
+I’ve not tried Kirkland’s vodka before, but wow, it was inexpensive, and perfect for when I make this delicious recipe for homemade Kahlua from It’sMySustainableLife.
 My plan is to give it out as Christmas gifts (I’ll make a little extra for myself!)
 (Edited to add that I have made the Kahlua several times now and it is delicious!
 Give it a try!)